 9. You don’t have time or money to develop an app

 For the longest time, sending push notifications has been associated with mobile apps.
 But times have changed and so as the understanding of push.
 And just to make sure no one is missing anything, let’s point out what’s the difference between mobile and web push notifications.

 Mobile push notifications are sent to users through an application.
 Therefore, if you want to start sending notifications but your business doesn’t have an app yet, you have to develop one.
 Those who have ever looked into possible cost of developing an app are probably aware that it would be quite an investment.

 Website push notifications, on the other hand, are delivered to users through a browser.
 And it means that anyone who has a website has an opportunity to deliver push messages to subscribed visitors.

 10. You are tired of collecting fake contact information

 Web push notification subscription can’t be falsified, as a visitor doesn’t have to provide any personal information.
 The only thing he is asked to do is give your website a permission to send push messages.
-It means that behind every accepted invitation there is real person you can reach at any time you want.
+It means that behind every accepted invitation there is a real person you can reach at any time you want.

-To sum up, as more websites are adopting web push notifications, it’s becoming apparent that ones that are not using them yet are missing out.
+As more websites are adopting web push notifications, it’s becoming apparent that ones that are not using them yet are missing out.
 Now that you know that the opportunities of browser push notifications are immense wait no more and try it yourself.